hungcq/knowledge-repo/it/microservices-patterns/microservices-patterns.md

 # Criticism
 - Implementation examples in each chapter is too elaborated, make it difficult to read, esp without familiarity with Java & Spring
 - -> Maybe can organize the book differently?
 Architecture part vs Technologies/examples part.
+- Chap 2: decompose by sub-domain pattern part has too vague a description to apply.
+Result is the same as using decompose by business capability?
+- Chap 3:
+  - Polling publisher pattern faces the same initial problem: what happen if the Message relay deletes from the outbox table then crashes before able to publish message?
-- Chap 3: discussion of async design didn't take into account FE flow design, which dictates whether sync/async option is possible
+  - Discussion of async design didn't take into account FE flow design, which dictates whether sync/async option is possible
 - Chap 13:
   - Why place anti-corruption layer in service?
 Should keep the service adapter clean for new usages.